vdloo/daust/README.md

 daust
 =====
-*distributed are you still there*
+*distributed are you still there - Never lose track of a vm or docker container again.*

-Never lose track of a vm or docker container again. daust is a decentralized phone home system in the form of a Unix daemon.
+daust is a decentralized phone home system in the form of a Unix daemon.

 ## Example